Texas primary is George P. Bush's biggest test yet in GOP

 But the start of the 2022 midterm elections could bring a pause — or even an end — for the Bush family in politics unless he at least forces a runoff against Republican Attorney General Ken Paxton, who despite a felony indictment and FBI investigation into accusations of corruption remains formidable in the Texas GOP.

-The race is the most contested and bruising in Texas’ primary, and as far as an early glimpse of what’s to come in races across the U.S., the takeaway is that Republicans aren’t through rushing to the right.
+The race — which will go to a May runoff if no one captures 50% of the vote — is the most contested and bruising in Texas’ primary, and as far as an early glimpse of what’s to come in races across the U.S., the takeaway is that Republicans aren’t through rushing to the right.
 As early voting was underway, Paxton’s office issued a legal opinion calling gender-confirming care for transgender kids child abuse.

 Two of his other challengers, Rep. Louie Gohmert and former Texas Supreme Court Justice Eva Guzman, would not outright say in a recent debate that President Joe Biden won the election — which Paxton tried overturning in a failed lawsuit.
 Bush does not dispute Biden’s victory.